By: Marilyn L. Davis

 Narrow Your Niche and Improve

 Writing takes time, energy, and effort to be worthwhile.
+More importantly, writers have to use words effectively and authentically to convey their voice and strengthen articles.
 It also requires reading to learn how to write effectively by learning grammar, syntax, tenses, and all those things most of us have forgotten from high school English.
 Beyond that, what else does it take?

 - Passion or enthusiasm and infatuation for the subject